Connect myai to Your Agent via MCP

 • Work orders — durable session records that survive context-window compaction

-The agent reads through MCP using the standard tool surface — no special myai SDK needed on the agent side.
+The agent works through MCP using the standard tool surface — no special myai SDK needed on the agent side.

 Plug it into Claude